Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 When ``TP_API = 1`` the FIR will have stream API input and output ports, allowing greater interoperability and flexibility in placement of the design.
 Streaming interfaces may be configured to connect a single or dual stream inputs (driven by ``TP_DUAL_IP``) or one or two stream outputs (driven by ``TP_NUM_OUTPUTS``).

-In general, stream based filters require less ot no data buffering and therefore have lesser memory requirements and lower latency than window API filters.
+In general, stream based filters require less or no data buffering and therefore have lesser memory requirements and lower latency than window API filters.

+.. note:: AIE-ML devices only support single input/output port.

+.. note:: AIE-ML devices cannot take adtanvage of the symmetry of FIRS, therefore FIRs implementation is always based on Asymmetric design.

 **Asymmetric FIRs**